fgamador/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 }
 ```

-We're not returning anything; so lifetimes don't matter, right?
+We're not returning anything, so lifetimes don't matter, right?

 Unfortunately, lifetimes are still important.
 The reference `value` actually needs to
 live for the same time as the contents of the vector.
-If they didn't,
+If it didn't,
 the vector might contain an invalid reference.
 For example, what would happen
 in this scenario?